TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Approach:

 \subsubsection{Graph Cut}

-On the constructed graph, we apply the Ncut algorithm and obtain the second smallest eigenvector of the generalized eigensystem, as described in Section~\ref{sec:ncut}.
-The second smallest eigenvector, which we refer to as the ``eigen attention'', highlights salient objects.
-We provide visualization of the attention map in Section~\ref{sec:exp}.
-To segment objects, we propose to first bi-partition the graph, then determine which partition belongs to the foreground and finally select nodes that are from the same objects.
+The Ncut algorithm is used to partition the fully connected graph.
+Ncut computes the second smallest eigenvector of the generalized eigensystem, as described in Section~\ref{sec:ncut} to highlight salient objects.
+We refer to this eigenvector as a measure for ``eigen-attention'', and provide visualizations of the attention map provided by this vector in Section~\ref{sec:exp}. \name~uses eigen-attention to bi-partition the graph, determines which partition belongs to the foreground and then determines the nodes that belong to the each object region.